Great Empires of North America, Part 6: Masters of the Plains

 The Americans, for their part, seemed unwilling or unable to distinguish the Oneida and Tuscarora, who had fought on their side, from the Cayuga, Mohawk, Onondaga, and Seneca, who had fought against them.
 The “Iroquois” were lumped together as an untrustworthy bunch, worthy of subjugation at best – or extermination at worst.

-By 1794, the Five Nations had signed away all their ancestral homelands to the Americans.
+And by 1794, the Five Nations had signed away all their ancestral homelands to the Americans.

-The Haudenosaunee in Canada fared somewhat better (as did many indigenous peoples who settled north of the U.S. border).
+Haudenosaunee people in Canada fared somewhat better (as did many indigenous peoples who settled north of the U.S. border).
 Many continued to prosper as fur traders well into the 1800s, while others specialized in the manufacture and sale of riverboats.

 But by the early 20th century, both Canada and the U.S. were pressuring native peoples to assimilate into the European population — appropriating tribal funds, revoking trusteeship over reservation land, and overruling tribal laws with those of the state.